 Fishermen should leave the head and tail intact on the fish carcass.
 Instructions on how to deposit the carcasses are posted on each freezer.
 Anglers will be asked to give information related to how and when the fish was caught.
 Fishermen also will be asked for their names and addresses in order to receive their reward and citation.

 Division biologists will measure the fish, determine the sex, if possible, and remove the otoliths (ear bones) to determine the fish’s age.
 The information collected will be provided to the National Marine Fisheries Service for use in an upcoming red snapper stock assessment.

-The recreational red snapper season will open at Aug.
-23-25 for one three-day weekend.
+The 2014 recreational red snapper season will open for two, three-day weekends (Friday, Saturday, Sunday): July 11-13; July 18-20; and one two-day weekend (Friday, Saturday), July 25-26.
 There will be a one-fish bag limit and no size limit.